Lohrran/tiny-engine-2D/README.md

 ## How to

-Import the files for your project, set up SDL2 library into to IDE and enjoy!
+Import the files for your project, download and set up SDL2 library into to IDE and enjoy!

 ###### Create GameScene